elgarcito/solvd-2-block-homework-8/readme.md

 Exercises

 ### 28/12/2023
+Add JAXB annotations to the hierarchy.
+Date, List, and complex objects should be covered.
+Parse XML using JAXB.

+### 28/12/2023
 Create one XML file and XSD schema for at least 5 classes from the below hierarchy.
 Validate XML file using XSD schema and assigned parser.